tushar5526/tushar5526.github.io/content/til/how-to-group-data-easily-with-simplenamespace.md

 ---
-title: "How to Group Data Easily With Simplenamespace"
+title: "How to Group Data Easily With SimpleNamespace"
 date: 2020-11-13T09:24:27+02:00
 tags:
 - python